ivanbratovic/laebelmaker/README.md

 Invoking laebelmaker on a Docker Compose YAML file, the program will prompt the user for different options, with the defaults given in parentheses.
-This example also modifies the output format with `-f compose`, which means the labels are immediately ready to be used in a YAML file.
+This example also modifies the output format with `-f yaml`, which means the labels are immediately ready to be used in a YAML file.

 ```
-$ laebelmaker -d examples/docker-compose-testapp.yml -f compose
+$ laebelmaker -d examples/docker-compose-testapp.yml -f yaml
 Found multiple services.
  1. testapp
  2. testapp-db